 - 3.2 Statutory designations represent the most significant ecological receptors, being of recognised importance at an international and/or national level.
 Statutory designations of International/European value include Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar sites.
 Statutory designations of national value include SSSIs and National Nature Reserves (NNRs).
-Local Nature Reserves (LNRs) are also statutory, with their level of value typically considered at county level or less. - 3.3 The site itself is not covered by any statutory designations, however, three SSSIs and two LNRs occur within the site's potential Zol1.
+Local Nature Reserves (LNRs) are also statutory, with their level of value typically considered at county level or less. - 3.3 The site itself is not covered by any statutory designations, however, three SSSIs and one LNR occur within the site's potential Zol, detailed in Table EDP 3.1 below.